ocaml/dune/doc/usage.rst

 - ``(host <host_context>)`` choose a different context to build binaries that are meant to be executed on the host machine, such as preprocessors.

+- ``(add-to-path <string list>)`` allows to extend the value of the PATH for the context.
+The resulting value of PATH will be used for binary resolution (including for the compiler tools).

 Both ``(default ...)`` and ``(opam ...)`` accept a ``targets`` field in order to setup cross compilation.
 See :ref:`advanced-cross-compilation` for more information.